 When the pain has subsided and both you and your child are calm, talk to him about the couch-jumping rule.
 Explain to him that jumping from the couch isn’t safe and that you are responsible for helping him to avoid painful situations such as that one.

-If you cannot handle a situation without the urge to hit or yell at your child, give yourself a time out.
-It’s perfectly okay — actually it’s very healthy — to simply walk away.
-This models for your child what to do when you feel overwhelmed and avoids loss of control.
+If you can’t handle a tense discipline situation without the urge to hit or yell at your child, give yourself a time out.
+It’s perfectly okay – actually it’s very healthy – to simply walk away.
+This models for your child what to do when you feel overwhelmed and avoids a loss of control.

 Example: Your child has pushed one button too many today.
-You feel that spanking, shaming or yelling is only option in response to her behavior at this point.
+You feel that spanking, shaming, or yelling is the only option in response to her behavior at this point.
 Before giving in to harsh punishments, give yourself some time to cool off.

-Tell your child that you are feeling angry and that the day has been difficult.
+Tell your child that you’re feeling angry and that the day has been difficult.
 Tell her that you need to work on finding your calm before dealing with her misbehavior.
 Then walk away and do something for yourself.
-(Eating a piece of chocolate has saved me from bad parenting a couple of times.)
+(Eating a piece of chocolate has saved me from bad parenting at least a couple of times.)

 Logical consequences differ from natural consequences in that the parent must impose them.
 Logical consequences don’t occur naturally.
 Logical consequences are best reserved for older children who will, at least somewhat, grasp the logic.
 Otherwise, the imposed consequence seems arbitrary and nothing is learned from it.

 Example: Your child writes on the wall in the living room.
 This may be an unacceptable behavior in your household, however, there is no natural consequence attached to this behavior.
 In this case, you must impose a logical consequence.

 The logical consequence is that the child must clean the wall.
 In addition, she may lose access to writing or coloring instruments until she is better able to use them appropriately.